mfornos/awesome-microservices/README.md

 - [Microservices - The Journey So Far and Challenges Ahead](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8354433) :small_orange_diamond:<sup>PDF</sup> - Overview of the state of microservices in both industrial and academia.

 ### Books

+- [Designing Microservices](https://www.manning.com/books/designing-microservices) - Book about designing microservices based on the principles of loose coupling, high cohesion, and isolation.
+- [Helidon in Action](https://www.manning.com/books/helidon-in-action) - Book about how to build cloud native applications with Helidon.

 ### Sites & Organizations